 Other patients have reported making phone calls, walking and even having sex with no memory of the events.
 This can happen because Ambien causes amnesia and sleepwalking.
 But patients don’t experience the typical “I-can’t-remember- who-I-am” retrograde amnesia.
 Instead, the brain can’t log current events (called anterograde amnesia) and, as a result, you do things that your brain fails to keeps record of.

 As you can see from the examples, this combination of memory loss and a half-conscious state can create very dangerous situations for Ambien users.

 Dreaming of Better Sleep…

 Despite these dangerous side effects, Ambien has remained one of the top-prescribed medications in the country.
-In fact, five million Americans take zolpidem each year, and many patients report success with it.
-And while research is underway to find safer alternatives that interact with our brains differently, a sleepy 30 percent of our nation continues to struggle with insomnia and wait for those healthy solutions.
+In fact, 5 million Americans take zolpidem each year, and many patients report success with it.
+And while research is underway to find safer alternatives that interact with our brains differently, a sleepy 30% of our nation continues to struggle with insomnia and wait for those healthy solutions.

 If you or a loved one is struggling with Ambien misuse, help is available and recovery is possible.
 Professional addiction treatment can start anyone battling a substance use disorder on the path to a happier and healthier life.
 To learn more about options for treating zolpidem dependence, contact a caring admissions navigator with American Addiction Centers (AAC) for free at .

 American Addiction Centers (AAC) is committed to delivering original, truthful, accurate, unbiased, and medically current information.
 We strive to create content that is clear, concise, and easy to understand.

 While we are unable to respond to your feedback directly, we'll use this information to improve our online help.